muskit/HoYoCodes-Discord-Bot/internal/bot/help_texts/subscriptions.md

 - `/add_ping_role`: Add a role that will be pinged for a channel's subscription.
 - `/remove_ping_role`: Remove a role from being pinged for a channel's subscription.

-Use `/check_subcription` to check a channel's subscription.
-Setting the `all_channels` option will show all subscriptions set in your server.
+Use `/check_subcription` to check a channel's subscription configuration.
+Setting its `all_channels` option will show config for all subscriptions in your server.